scaleoutsean/solidbackup/README.md

 Some things that I'd like to see improved:

-- Rewrite SolidSync to be simpler
+- Rewrite SolidSync to be simpler and be able to retry clone jobs
 - For SolidSync and SolidBackup, define input parameters and switches to avoid hard-coded configuration values
-- Scripted interface for the mainteance of the SolidBakcup config file: config.psd1 is hard to edit, also mountpoints in /mnt/ as well as Ansible JSON files need to be removed as volume pairs are removed from the config file to avoid manual maintenance of config file.
+- Scripted interface for the mainteance of the SolidBakcup config file: config.psd1 is hard to edit, also mountpoints in /mnt/ as well as Ansible JSON files need to be removed as volume pairs are removed from the config file to avoid manual maintenance of the config file
 - Function to analyze logs and create reports of SolidSync and SolidBackup runs
-- Log and metrics forwarding for SolidSync and SolidBackup: this is relatively easy (to send sync job details to Elastic and such)
+- Log and metrics forwarding for SolidSync and SolidBackup to send sync job details to a log forwarder
 - Switch for the choice of backup utility so that we can generate jobs for other popular backup utilities
-- Once both SolidSync and SolidBackup better organized, turn them into one PowerShell module(s)
+- Once both SolidSync and SolidBackup better organized, turn them into one PowerShell module